 I actually purchased all 4 of them in a bundle for $6.99.
 The iTouchiLearn company focuses on kids with autism.
 I think it could also help with toddlers that have issues switching gears.
 Similar to curb cuts, these apps can be beneficial to many, not just kids that use a wheelchair.

 Happy Kids Timer, is a cute timer that helps kids build routines.
 Free with an in-app purchase to get premium features for $1.99.

 We have had the Visual Countdown Timer app for just over a year, and it has helped us so much especially in changing activities.
 Premium bundles are available for $.99 each and full packages with ads removed for $2.99.
 The company Fehners Software concentrates on developing useful apps for families.

 KazuTime is unique from the others because it focuses on caring for, and following a puppy while they do tasks.
 For animal lovers or kids with pets, this could be really useful.
 They have a whole list of ways to use KazuTime at home.
 This is super innovative and makes activities fun.
 Who doesn’t want to compete against their virtual pet to clean up the room!
 This app is available on the App Store, Google Play and Amazon.

 Need educational apps for your kiddos?
 Check out COVID-19 Screen Time Tips!

 Wake Up Mo! ~ 3D Interactive Pop-Up Book

 The app features a cute book that goes through the morning routine and encourages kiddos to get going.
 The developers have several apps with interactive stories.
+We have several and love them.
+From Duplo interactive games to digital books, coloring, and more.
 I am excited to get many of them.
-Why can’t iPad time be storytime?
+Why can’t iPad time be story time?
 This app costs $2.99 and is also available in a bundle.